ysdn2019/Graduates-List/graduates/hannah-drynan.md

 ---
 path: /work/cash-crop
 graduate: Hannah Drynan
-mainimg: /assets/work/Drynan_Hannah_project3_web_main.jpg
+cover: /assets/work/Drynan_Hannah_project3_web_main.jpg
-thumbnailimg: /assets/work/Drynan_Hannah_project3_web_thumbnail-square.jpg
+thumbnail: /assets/work/Drynan_Hannah_project3_web_thumbnail-square.jpg
 title: Cash Crop
 groupmembers:
-fields: Data Visualisation, Environmental, Information Design
+category: Data Visualisation, Environmental, Information Design
 mediumdimensions: Interactivity
 description: This project was completed for my Information Narrative class.
 The goal for this project was to visually show a problem through information graphics.
 The project began by finding a research topic, finding a target audience to distribute this information to and coming up with a way to share this problem visually.
 digitallink: https://vimeo.com/252568177